Beginner’s Guide to Fall Hiking Outfit for Women

 Trekking poles

 You may think you don't need trekking poles , but they are life-changing.
 They are incredible useful when hiking up and down steep hills.
 My knees were very thankful for them.
 Trust me, once I started hiking with them, there was no looking back.
-This pair of trekking poles are super lightweight, pack small, and are great even for the casual hikers.
+I have this pair of trekking poles and I love them.
+They are super lightweight, pack small, and are great even for the casual hikers.

 Check out these other items that can be very useful and make your ride much more comfortable and safe: